Are you pregnant and wondering whether it’s safe to use sunscreen?

 Because of the dangers of sun exposure and your increased skin sensitivity when pregnant, sunscreen use is recommended when you’re expecting.

 However, there is some concern that oxybenzone, the active ingredient in most chemical sunscreens, can enter the bloodstream and affect your baby (source).
-There is also some evidence that it may be linked — though not conclusively — to low birth weight (source).

 So if you have a choice, you may want to opt for barrier or mineral sunscreens that do not contain oxybenzone.